 Lesson #3: Provide help along the way

-Because you have needs when it comes to the data you collect, it’s critical that you articulate what you need and why on your contact form.
+Because you have needs when it comes to the data you collect, it’s critical that you articulate what you need and why you need it on your contact form.
 This is where help text comes in.
 Unfortunately, if companies typically make the contact form an afterthought, help text is an even lower priority.
 This can lead to some frustrating experiences and reduced conversion rate on your contact form.

 How can you use help text to increase conversion?
 Again, it’s in the details.
 Provide ghost text in fields to let users know what should go there.

 You can even hint at formatting with the ghost text.
-For example ghost text for phone numbers that use the (xxx) xxx-xxxx will encourage users to complete the form in that style.
+For example ghost text for phone numbers that use the (xxx) xxx-xxxx example will encourage users to complete the form in that style.

 By providing guidance and help in your contact form, you’ll ensure that users are able to make it through to form submission instead of giving up halfway through.